ryusr/Text-Classification/README.md

 ## What Does This Program Do?

 This program reads text and decides if the message is positive or negative.
-Think of it like teaching a computer to understand emotions in text, similar to how we understand emoji meanings!

 The program uses three main parts:
 1. A tool to convert words into numbers that the computer can understand